First COVID-19-related deaths confirmed in Wisconsin prison system

 At least two inmates at Dodge Correctional Institution died in September after contracting COVID-19 — the first confirmed coronavirus-related deaths in the Wisconsin prison system.

-The Dodge County Medical Examiner's Office confirmed the deaths with the Wisconsin State Journal Wednesday.
+The Dodge County Medical Examiner’s Office confirmed the deaths Wednesday with the Wisconsin State Journal.

 More COVID-19-related deaths among prisoners may have occurred in Wisconsin, but the state Department of Corrections does not report that information because of privacy laws.

 A 63-year-old man in Dodge Correctional died Sept.
 12 from COVID-19, Dodge County Medical Examiner PJ Schoebel said.
-The man had existing health conditions including diabetes, obesity and high blood pressure, but Schoebel said a forensic examination determined that the primary cause of death was COVID-19.
+The man had pre-existing health conditions, including diabetes, obesity and high blood pressure, but Schoebel said a forensic examination determined that the primary cause of death was COVID-19.

 On Sept.
 15, a 62-year-old man who tested positive for COVID-19 while incarcerated at Dodge Correctional died of lung cancer.
 The COVID-19 infection was a contributing factor to his death, Schoebel said.